jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

-self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool. self test             	Test your valet custom commands. self test-core3       	A command that only for testing valet core functions. self update           	Update valet using the latest release on GitHub.⌉
+self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool. self test             	Test your valet custom commands. self update           	Update valet using the latest release on GitHub.⌉
 ```